j-wilkins/short/README.md

 to play around with `short` follow the instructions below and use `http://shortener1.heroku.com` as your the url you want to use.

+## Upgrading to 0.5.0

+v0.5.0 updates how shortener stores some data.
+To assist in keeping your data, v0.5.0 also provides a `rake short:data:dehyphenate_keys` task that will update your existing data to the new schema.
+If have data from < 0.5 that you plan on using in a >= 0.5 world, you should run this task.

 ### Installation

 is now as easy as

 `gem install short`

 and

 `short`